10 ? "Steve"

 The green text started to repeatedly fill the blank screen with my name: "SteveSteveSteve".

-The entire screen quickly filled and began scrolling upwards.
+The entire screen quickly filled and began scrolling upward.

 Bliss slowly transformed into concern as the scrolling continued.
 And continued.